 I came to grips with how I was showing.
 I 'turned round' to a new attitude and learned methods to better manage my intentions and promises.
 And at the end of it all, I saw something unexpected...

 It had been years since I'd been able to

-It wasn't until late in life that he saw perfectionism for what it was -- not moving towards excellence, but running from failure -- a deep fear of making a mistake.
-To meet this debilitating habit head-on, Chris created a new, radical maxim for his life:
+It wasn't until late in life that he saw perfectionism for what it was -- not embracing excellence, but running from failure -- a deep fear of making a mistake.
+To combat this debilitating habit, Chris created a new, radical maxim for his life:

 Anything worth doing

-As novel as this was, it's not what he’ll be most remembered for.
-Chris died just a few years after we met him.
-A few of us attended his funeral.
+As novel as this was, it's not what we’ll most remembered him for.
+Chris died just a few years after we met him and a few of us attended his service.

-Though just a fraction of his life involved the men's group, three of his relatives mentioning it during their eulogies -- because they'd witnessed something remarkable: Chris growing and changing right to the end; an old dog learning new tricks.
+Though just a fraction of his life involved the men's group, three of his relatives mentioning it during their eulogies -- because they'd witnessed something remarkable: Chris growing and changing right up to the end; an 'old dog learning new tricks'.